nicoddemus/ezored/docs/PROJECT.md

 # Project

-Ezored project file contains one or more targets inside, that you can build using the ezored from command-line.
+A project file of ezored contains one or more targets inside, that you can build using the ezored from command-line.

 The final target project generally is a library that have all native code compiled for the target specific platform.